AdobeDocs/dynamic-media-classic.en/help/using/deleting-uploaded-asset.md

 >[!IMPORTANT]
 >
->Starting May 1, 2023, UGC assets in Dynamic Media will be available for use up to 60 days from the date of upload.
-After 60 days, the assets will be removed.
+>Starting May 1, 2023, UGC assets in Dynamic Media are available for use up to 60 days from the date of upload.
+After 60 days, the assets are removed.

 >[!NOTE]
 >